ashrea06/Zeek-Suricata-Inline-TAP/README.md

 > The eth2 interface uses VMware's host-only network.
 This allows communication between the guest VM and the host machine and this interface does have an IP address (e.g., 192.168.233.132)

-> It can be used for management tasks like: SSH access
+> It can be used for management tasks like :

+> - SSH access
 > - File transfer
 > - Package updates (if NAT is enabled on the host)